PhD - Leuven | More than two weeks ago

 Unravel fundamental reliability physics to enable large-scale quantum computing

-For the design of CMOS circuits at such low temperatures, classical transistor models often fail to capture important physical mechanisms such as the effects of band-tail states, tunneling, or mechanical strain.
-Recent studies also highlighted the fundamental importance of charge noise on the decoherence times of spin-based qubits, creating additional interest for a deeper understanding of charge trapping related phenomena like random telegraph noise, bias temperature instability and hot-carrier degradation.
-These effects are traditionally thought to be strongly temperature activated and would therefore be expected to freeze out at low temperatures.
-However, recent experimental studies have reported an unexpected weakening of the temperature dependence of charge trapping at cryogenic temperatures, suggesting the need of a fundamental revision and expansion of classical models.
+Traditional reliability models like random telegraph noise, bias temperature instability, and hot-carrier degradation are thought to freeze out at low temperatures.
+However, recent experimental studies have reported an unexpected weakening of the temperature dependence of charge trapping phenomena at cryogenic temperatures, suggesting the need for a fundamental revision and expansion of common degradation models.

 Supervisor: Valeri Afanasiev